APICS Membership Benefits

 - To fully inform the customer, in writing, of any problem that has been detected.

-- To advise the customer/client of the importance of having a chimney swept to the requirements of BS EN 15287-1:2007 including the dangers of CO poisoning.
+- To advise the customer of the importance of having a chimney swept to the requirements of BS EN 15287-1:2007 including the dangers of Carbon Monoxide (CO) poisoning.

-- Members are required to register as HETAS or OFTEC approved sweeps within 2 years of becoming full members.
+- Members are encouraged to complete an NVQ Qualification in Chimney Sweeping or to register as an OFTEC approved sweep within 2 years of becoming full members.

-- Members are expected to maintain records of work they have carried out (for at least 12 months) in case of any subsequent investigation in which APICS may be expected to play a role.
+- Members are expected to maintain records of work they have carried out (for at least 12 months) in case of any subsequent investigation in which APICS may be expected or asked to participate in.

-- Members are required to undergo a criminal record check.
+- Members are required to undergo a criminal record check, renewable every three years.